Lionhearted1/Lionhearted1/README.md

 ## 🚀 About Me

-I'm a passionate Fullstack Developer and AI enthusiast currently pursuing my Bachelor of Engineering in Computer Science at Sahaydri College of Engineering and Management.
-I combine technical expertise with innovative problem-solving skills to build impactful solutions.
+I'm a passionate Fullstack Developer and AI enthusiast who thrives on building practical, impactful solutions.
+I bring versatility, technical depth, and a problem-solving mindset to everything I work on.

 ## 💻 Tech Stack